 Thankfully, I’d already been to Egypt and Jordan, which are also Muslim countries, and was comfortable with my clothing choices there so I used that experience to pull together a wardrobe to last me through my two and a half weeks in Morocco.

 I definitely erred on the conservative side, for which I was grateful; even when the temperatures soared up to 47 degrees Celsius.
 Now, to be completely honest, my more conservative wardrobe did not prevent me from being harassed; I was still white, curvy, and had light hair and blue eyes.
 My looser, covered up clothes didn’t do much to hide that.
-However, as a traveller to a new country, I did feel proud for being more respectful towards the country than other women I met along the way.
+However, as a traveller to a new country, I definitely felt good about my choice for dressing more conservatively.

 So, for any women who are struggling with what wear in Morocco, here are my recommendations based on my own experience.